Your Complete Guide to Permits and Visas for Living in Spain if You are an EU or EEA Citizen

 Also, if, during your stay, you undergo any personal change in your circumstances such as a marriage or a divorce, you should inform the relevant authorities as well.
 Make sure to bring your certificate as well as national ID or passport with you at all times.

 For family members from the EU or EEA and not from the EU or EEA

 If you have any family members from the EU or EEA who are also planning to live in Spain with you, they must do the same and register themselves to get a residence certificate as your EU family member, called the Tarjeta de Residencia de Familiar de Cuidadano de la Union.
-If your family members are not from the EU or EEA, they may have to apply for a Spanish visa first from a Spanish consulate or embassy in their country before they can go to Spain.
+If your family members are not from the EU or EEA, they may have to apply for a Spanish visa first from a Spanish consulate or embassy in their country or you can employ Spanish immigration lawyers.

 The good news is, when you have registered yourself and your family members living with you in Spain, you can take care of various things as well – you can open a bank account, for instance, or finalise the buying of property, as confirmed by experts in property for sale in Moraira such as those from Watkins Wilson.

 Our dogs deserve the very best when it comes to healthy food.
 While it can be tempting to buy the first thing you see on the store shelf, it's worth knowing the difference between the types of food available.
 This can be down to the personal preference of your pooch; however, the way a dog food is made and prepared can make a world of difference in terms of nutrition.
 Below are 5 of the most common types of dog food and what they contain.
 Read more

 There are few things in life that are as rewarding as running your own business.
 However, you need certain skills and character traits to be successful.
 This blog will explore some of the most commonly found traits in successful business people.
 Read more